CPD Emergency care

 - Need to be able to provide evidence of having studied at level 6 or equivalent

-You will be assessed via a pass/fail ALS course, an academically weighted quality improvement proposal and upon completion of key RCN level 2 competencies.
+You will be assessed via a Pass / Fail ‘e ALS ‘course, an academically weighted Reflective patient case study at level 7 and upon completion of appropriate RCN L 2 competencies.

 This CPD is standalone and is not within a wider award framework.